 For a free legal consultation with a pedestrian accident lawyer serving Atlanta, call 404-214-2001

-The State’s Statute of Limitations’ Impact On Your Case
+The Statute of Limitations’ Impact on Your Pedestrian Accident Case

 Most pedestrian accident cases in Georgia are resolved through insurance negotiations.
 However, depending on the circumstances of your situation, you may need to file a lawsuit to resolve your case.
 Not only can our team cross-examine witnesses, communicate with the other party’s legal counsel, and present your case, but we can also determine how long you have to act under the state’s statute of limitations.

-For instance, if you were hit by a MARTA bus, you could sue the city of Atlanta.
+For instance, if a MARTA bus hits you, you could sue the City of Atlanta.
 In this instance, you would have six months to take action, per O.C.G.A. § 36-33-5.
-However, if you were struck by a negligent motorist, you could have up to two years to file your lawsuit, according to O.C.G.A. § 9-3-33.
+However, if a negligent motorist struck you, you could have up to two years to file suit, according to O.C.G.A. § 9-3-33.
 The same statute applies if you file a wrongful death case after the accident causes your loved one’s passing.

 Kaine Law can determine how long you have to file and present your case.
-Even if you believe that the statute of limitations has run out in your case, you might have more options.
+Even if you believe the statute of limitations has run out in your case, you might have more options.
 Some exceptions could give you more time to file your pedestrian accident lawsuit.
 Your lawyer can help explain these exceptions to you.

-Steps Your Lawyer Will Take to Help Your Case Succeed
+Steps Your Pedestrian Accident Lawyer Will Take to Help Your Atlanta Case Succeed

-You should not have to bear the responsibility of managing a personal injury claim on your own.
+You should not have to bear the responsibility of managing a personal injury claim or lawsuit on your own.
 Let our team do that for you.

 Collecting Evidence to Prove Fault

-Earlier, we talked about how we will need to determine who caused your accident to pursue compensation.
-To do this, we will need to gather and review evidence.
+Earlier, we discussed how our lawyers will need to determine who caused your accident to pursue compensation.
+To do this, our team will need to gather and review evidence.

 Some pieces of evidence that we can use to prove fault in your pedestrian accident case include:

 - The at-fault motorist’s driving history